Clan Rising

 What does the surname Ferreira mean?

-Toponymic — from ferreira, a 'place of iron' or old ironworks (from ferro, iron).
+Toponymic, from ferreira, a 'place of iron' or old ironworks (from ferro, iron).
 Not the smith himself (that is the ferreiro) but the worked ground he stood on: a forge-village or iron seam.
-Where the Italian Ferrari and the German Schmidt name the smith, the Portuguese Ferreira names his place — the ferreira, the ironworks or the village grown up around one.
+Where the Italian Ferrari and the German Schmidt name the smith, the Portuguese Ferreira names his place, the ferreira, the ironworks or the village grown up around one.

-Is Ferreira a Portuguese surname?
+Is Ferreira Portuguese or Spanish?

 How old is the Ferreira surname?

-Where the Italian Ferrari and the German Schmidt name the smith, the Portuguese Ferreira names his place — the ferreira, the ironworks or the village grown up around one.
+Where the Italian Ferrari and the German Schmidt name the smith, the Portuguese Ferreira names his place, the ferreira, the ironworks or the village grown up around one.
 European hereditary surnames crystallised broadly between the 12th and 14th centuries, and the Ferreira name took its modern form within that long settlement.

 What is the Ferreira family known for?

-The ironworks — a name from the forge-village.
-Where the Italian Ferrari and the German Schmidt name the smith, the Portuguese Ferreira names his place — the ferreira, the ironworks or the village grown up around one.
+The ironworks, a name from the forge-village.
+Where the Italian Ferrari and the German Schmidt name the smith, the Portuguese Ferreira names his place, the ferreira, the ironworks or the village grown up around one.

 Where is the Ferreira surname found today?